To content

 Presentation slides as .pptx

-With the participation of our technical committee, the GAMM experienced a novelty in its 100th anniversary: For the first time, a mini-symposium was dedicated solely to the topic of "Didactics and modern teaching".
+With the participation of our technical committee, GAMM experienced a novelty on its 100th anniversary: for the first time, a mini-symposium was dedicated solely to the topic of "Didactics and modern teaching".
 On the one hand, the aim was to explain the basic concepts of didactics to the audience.
-On the other hand, concrete implementations in the sense of best practice examples were presented.
+On the other hand, concrete implementations in the sense of "best practice" examples were presented.
 The speakers are listed below together with their abstracts and presentation slides.

 Presentation slides: PDF version / PPTX version

-Summary of the presentation on learning objectives/learning outcomes: Screencast T. Bartel
+Summary of the meeting: Screencast T .
+Bartel

 © Urheber/Quelle: Dr.-Ing.
 Thorsten Bartel/TU Dortmund